-For his outstanding performance in Javelin sports in 2018, Neeraj was awarded Arjuna Award and was further rewarded by the army with an out-of-turn promotion to subedar in November 2018.
+For his outstanding performance in Javelin sports in 2018, Neeraj was awarded the Arjuna Award.
+He was also rewarded by the army with an out-of-turn promotion to subedar in November 2018.
 In preparation for the 2020 Tokyo Olympics, which were postponed to 2021, Neeraj Chopra started training under his German coach Uwe Hohn, who focused on improving Neeraj’s throwing technique.

 Injury and Low Phase in Career

 After some time, he started strengthening and doing hand exercises.
 After doing this for a few weeks, he slowly started gaining strength.
-To keep him motivated, he set the target for himself to do better than the previous day.
-Due to injury, he could not participate in any tournaments but to keep his morale up, and he focused his mind on training.
+To keep him motivated, he set a target for himself to do better than the previous day.
+Due to injury, he could not participate in any tournaments but to keep his morale up, he kept focused on training.

 2020 Tokyo Olympics

-On August 4, 2021, Neeraj Chopra represented India while making his Olympics debut in the Japan National Stadium.
+On August 4, 2021, Neeraj Chopra represented India while making his Olympic debut at the Japan National Stadium.
 Neeraj topped his qualifying group with a throw of 86.65 meters and qualified for the final.
-On August 7, 2021, Neeraj Chopra created history with a throw of 87.58 meters in his second attempt and won Olympics Gold Medal in the Javelin throw event.
-After his historical performance in Tokyo Olympics, Neeraj Chopra becomes the second-ranked athlete internationally in the men’s javelin throw.
+On August 7, 2021, Neeraj Chopra created history with a throw of 87.58 meters on his second attempt and won the Olympic gold Medal in the Javelin throw event.
+After his historical performance in the Tokyo Olympics, Neeraj Chopra became the second-ranked athlete internationally in the men’s javelin throw.

 Neeraj Chopra in 2022

 On June 14, 2022, Neeraj Chopra marked his return with a new national record of 89.30 meters at the Paavo Nurmi Games in Turku, Finland.
-On June 30, 2022, after 15 days, he broke his national record when he accomplished 89.94 meters at Stockholm Diamond League 2022 in Sweden.
+Just after 15 days on 30th June 2022, Neeraj broke his national record when he accomplished 89.94 meters at the Stockholm Diamond League 2022 in Sweden.

-Neeraj Chopra, on July 23, 2022, won a Silver medal in the 2022 World Athletics Championships with a throw of 88.13 meters, making him the second Indian athlete to win an award at World Athletics Championships after Anju Bobby George, who won a Bronze medal in the Women’s Long Jump at the 2003 World Athletics Championships.
+Neeraj Chopra, on July 23, 2022, won a Silver medal in the 2022 World Athletics Championships with a throw of 88.13 meters.
+This made him the second Indian athlete to win an award at the World Athletics Championships after Anju Bobby George. who won a Bronze medal in the Women’s Long Jump at the 2003 World Athletics Championships.

 Due to a groin injury, Neeraj did not attend the 2022 Commonwealth Games, where he was the reigning champion.
 As of September 2022, Neeraj Chopra is one of only two Indian sportspeople to have won an individual Olympic gold medal, and another is Abhinav Bindra.
 Neeraj is also the youngest-ever Indian who won an Olympic Gold Medal in an individual event on his Olympic debut.